maxlibin/ParentalJobs/README.md

 ```
 yarn install
 ```
-in the root folder, this will install node_modules into root folder and alias to `packages/*` so that you don't have to go into each folder to install, and start by
+in the root folder, this will install node_modules in root folder and alias to `packages/*` so that you don't have to go into each folder to install, and start by

 ```
 yarn dev